 In July 2010, Congress passed and President Obama signed the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 The Act created the Consumer Financial Protection Bureau.
 The CFPB consolidates most federal consumer financial protection authority in one place.
 The consumer bureau is focused on watching out for American consumers in the market for consumer financial products and services.

 By its terms, the Privacy Act provides statutory privacy rights and protections only to U.S. citizens and Legal Permanent Residents, also called “U.S. persons.”1 The Privacy Act does not apply to non-U.S. citizens who are not Legal Permanent Residents, also called “non-U.S. persons.”
-Nevertheless, the Office of Management and Budget has issued that encourages agencies that maintain a mixed system of records to treat non-U.S. persons’ information as if they were subject to the Privacy Act.
+Nevertheless, the Office of Management and Budget has issued guidance that encourages agencies that maintain a mixed system of records to treat non-U.S. persons’ information as if they were subject to the Privacy Act.

 As a matter of discretion, the CFPB will treat any PII that it maintains in its mixed systems of records as being subject to the provisions of the Privacy Act, regardless of whether or not the information relates to U.S. persons covered by the Privacy Act.